 |Power Button||Volume Up||Volume Down||ANC|

 As a package, the AUKEY EP-N12 does not feel premium, but rather utilitarian and “good enough.”
 That also goes for the vinyl carrying pouch, which shields only from surface scratches.
 AUKEY does not supply any luxury features like app support, though one might suggest that ANC is the upgraded luxury feature.
-Fingerprints will find their way onto the matte plastic housing, but otherwise, one can appreciate the straightforward and understated design of the EP-N12 noise cancelling headphones.
+Fingerprints will find their way onto the matte plastic housing, but otherwise, one can appreciate the straightforward and understated design of the EP-N12 noise canceling headphones.

 Interestingly, the ANC affects frequencies between 100Hz-1kHz, which is also where the frequency response drops by about 20dB.
 The AUKEY EP-N12 noise cancellation only reduces sub-bass frequencies by about 5dB.
 It will attenuate noises like airplane hum and air conditioners pretty effectively, though you may occasionally hear the lowest frequencies a little.